rmptxf/ppos_test/README.rst

-.. _google-iot-mqtt-sample:
+.. _ppos gateway app:

-Google IOT MQTT Sample
+PPOS gateway application
 ######################

 Overview
 ********

-Based on the `Zephyr sample <https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/net/cloud/google_iot_mqtt>`_, and adapted for nRF9160, leveraging modem features.

-This sample application demonstrates a "full stack" application.
-This currently is able to:
+This Application is currently able to:

 - Establish a TLS connection with the Google IOT Cloud servers
 - Publish data to the Google IOT Cloud